hwr7dd/insiderai/README.md

 Sometimes I find it confusing to rely on programming logic alone to sort data.
 It's something I'm working on.
 Anyways, since PowerBi has a somewhat challenging registration process I'll include screenshots along with text to better illustrate what I'm doing.

 If you haven't been introduced to PowerBi, this is what I would consider it's unique and defining feature.
 I'll assume you've downloaded, registered, and opened PowerBi at this point.
-First we need to import the kaggle dataset:
+First we need to import the kaggle dataset(forgive the watermark, I have no idea why it's there because I use the universities Microsoft Office student account at the moment):

 ![Imgur](https://i.imgur.com/2aNADjJ.png)